Service Learning in Indigenous Communities - The University of Sydney

 • One page statement detailing the reasons why you’re interested in being part of the program.

-4. Once you have lodged your EOI, the SLIC team will email you to arrange an interview prior to project commencement.
+4. When you lodge your EOI, the SLIC team will email you to arrange an interview prior to project commencement.

 5. After interview, the SLIC team will advise if you have gained a place in the program.